-Cellulitis is a bacterial subcutaneous skin infection.
-It appears as a reddened, swollen area of the skin and is usually easily diagnosable through inspection.
-Cellulitis can occur from a simple break in the skin allowing bacteria to enter.
+Cellulitis is a bacterial skin infection.
+It appears as a reddened, swollen area and is usually easily diagnosable through inspection.
+Cellulitis can occur from a simple break in the skin, allowing bacteria to enter.

 Common causes include: